Get ready for a barrage of private club reviews these next two weeks. It just so happens a number of outings were lined up, so I’ll be busy.

 As for the tacos, they were truly the highlight of the day.
 We each got three (chicken or beef) as part of the package.
 I opted for all chicken, and then they had the fresh-chopped cilantro and onions, along with a couple of ridiculously great salsas.
 They were some of the best street-style tacos I’ve ever had.
 So good.
 If we weren’t limited to three, I would have gorged myself and really gotten my money’s worth!

 The tacos might have overshadowed the course.
 There’s nothing bad about Los Coyotes.
 In fact, it’s a fairly enjoyable layout.
-It was designed by Billy Bell and is a pretty traditional SoCal style track.
+It was originally designed by William F. Bell and later modified by Ted Robinson (perhaps when stretched to 27 holes, I’m not too sure).
+It is a pretty traditional SoCal style track.
 It is moderately hilly (no big changes in elevation, but not a lot of flat spots either).
 The holes I liked best featured serpentine fairways with mounds on either side that funneled the ball into the middle.
 We only encountered one water hazard on each of the nines we played.
 I can only assume the one called “Lakes” has more water to contend with.

 Overall, Los Coyotes reminded me of plenty of other SoCal courses I’ve played.
 It all felt vaguely familiar.
 Unspectacular, but not boring either.
 I remarked it felt like a nicer version of La Mirada Golf Course, which isn’t too far away.